In fields near where the A9 traffic thunders through Gleneagles, is a pair of megaliths a few hundred metres apart.

 The eastern stone is a little over a metre tall and has two Pictish symbols on one face.
 And it also a stunning view.
 Those Picts certainly knew how to pick their spots!

 The lower symbol is a fairly clear rectangle divided into three thin horizontal segments.
 The upper symbol is much less distinct and in poor light it is hard to be sure that there is a definite shape there.
 But once you see it, it is very like a goose found on other Pictish stones.

-A few hundred yards away to the west is another megalith which the Picts did not reuse.
+A few hundred yards away to the west is another megalith (without any Pictish ornamentation).
 This stone fell in 1990 and was re-erected.